 Important: You cannot call emergency numbers through Google Home.
 You must use your phone.

-You can use your voice or the Google Home app to play your favourite music from Google Assistant partner music services.
-You can also play a podcast, select a film or adjust the volume on your smart speaker or Chromecast-connected TV.
+You can use your voice or the Google Home app to play your favorite music from Google Assistant partner music services.
+You can also play a podcast, select a movie, or adjust the volume on your smart speaker or Chromecast-connected TV.
 Learn how to play media with Google Home.